 Never has having a safe place to call home been more important.

 Our homes provide the safe haven where we can help protect our families, ourselves and others from the effects of the Coronavirus (also known as COVID-19).
 Anyone can get it; anyone can spread it.
-But by staying at home we can do our bit and help save lives.

 We support our tenants and customers in all sorts of crisis situations.
 And while the current Coronavirus pandemic is unprecedented, we’re still here to help.

-We can help you claim the benefits you are entitled to, agree affordable payment plans and offer you a range of ways to make payments.
-As well as telling you about and signposting you to other things that may help you.
+We can help you claim the benefits you are entitled to, agree affordable payment plans and offer you a range of ways to make payments, as well as telling you about and signposting you to other things that may help you.

 Download our rent and money advice guide which has lots of useful information and contact numbers to help you plan and manage your finances.